plone/training/theming/theme-package.rst

    @import "custom.less";

 Final CSS customization
 +++++++++++++++++++++++

-To make our theme look nicer we add some css like this to our ``custom.less`` file:
+To make our theme look nicer, we add some CSS as follows to our ``custom.less``
+file:

 .. code:: css

-   /* Custom less file that is included from the main.less file */
+   /* Custom LESS file that is included from the main.less file */

    .brand-name{
        margin-top: 0.5em;